adoan5/mindrove-eeg-quiz/README.md

 # MindRove EEG Quiz

-MindRove EEG Quiz is an interactive Brain-Computer Interface (BCI) quiz game that requires a MindRove Arc device (MindRove Arc) to operate.
+MindRove EEG Quiz is an interactive Brain-Computer Interface (BCI) quiz game that requires a MindRove Arc device to operate.

 To begin, connect to the MindRove Arc via WiFi.
 Once connected, you'll see real-time EEG data displayed on your screen.
 This data is processed using a third-order, high-pass Butterworth filter and is normalized with the running absolute average of the collected data.
 Please note that no data is stored; it is used exclusively during your active session.